proophsoftware/event-machine/docs/tutorial/part_VII.md

 2 | 0ee8d2fb-...| UserCheckedIn | {"buildingId":"122a63bf-...","name":"John"} | {"_aggregate_id": "122a63bf-...", "_causation_id": "1ce0e46d-...", "_aggregate_type": "Building", "_causation_name": "CheckInUser", "_aggregate_version": 2} | 2018-02-16 21:37:55.131122
 3 | 4f6a8429-...| DoubleCheckInDetected | {"buildingId":"122a63bf-...","name":"John"} | {"_aggregate_id": "122a63bf-...", "_causation_id": "c347dd85-...", "_aggregate_type": "Building", "_causation_name": "CheckInUser", "_aggregate_version": 3} | 2018-02-16 23:03:59.739666

 ## Process Manager

 To complete the user story we have to notify security.
 The security team uses a dedicated monitoring application that can receive arbitrary notification messages.
-To communicate with that external system we can use a so called **process manager** or
+To communicate with that external system we can use a so-called **process manager** or
 **policy**.
 Maybe you're more familiar with the term event listener but be careful to not mix it with event listeners known from web frameworks like Symfony or Zend.
-Listeners in Event Machine **react** on domain events and trigger follow up commands, send emails or interact with external systems.
+Listeners in Event Machine **react** to domain events and trigger follow up commands for actions, like sending emails or interacting with external systems.

 We can simulate the security monitoring system with a small JS app shipped with the event-machine-skeleton.
 Open `http://localhost:8080/ws.html` in your browser.

-*Note: If the app shows a connection error then try to log into the rabbit mgmt console first: `http://localhost:8081`.
+*Note: If the app shows a connection error then try to log into the rabbit mgmt console first: `https://localhost:8081`.
 Accept the self-signed certificate and login with usr: `prooph` pwd: `prooph`.
-If you're locked in switch back to `http://localhost:8080/ws.html` and reload the page.*
+If you're logged in switch back to `http://localhost:8080/ws.html` and reload the page.*

 If the app says `Status: Connected to websocket: ui-queue` it is ready to receive messages from Event Machine.